|

 Race 2

-re-start Paul managed fill up on the start and ended up last.
+re-start Paul managed fill up on start and ended up last.
 Tom roared

-off into the distance leaving the rest of the fleet to battle with each
+off into distance leaving rest of fleet to battle with each

-other and the vagaries of the doldrums; Kevin Rose & Jemima Dixey,
+or and vagaries of doldrums; Kevin Rose & Jemima Dixey,

 beating Phillip David & Nick Copsey to 2nd.